Witch Finger Cookies (without food coloring!)

 Other gluten-free and grain-free flours will not work as a sub for the flour.
 I did come up with a fantastic gluten-free witch finger recipe, so keep reading for that.

-It’s also possible to put the jam on in advance, but then they need to be refrigerated.
+It’s also possible to put the jam on in advance, but then it needs to be refrigerated.

 I haven’t tried it, but I believe they’d also freeze well – even with the jam on there!